nsccs/pygames/conways/README.md

 ### Every cell is represented by the `Cell` class.

 The class stores information about the cell's state and location.
-It also defines the capability to locate its neighbors that share a side with it (left, right, up, down).
+It also supplies a cell with the capability to locate its neighbors whoe share a side with it (left, right, up, down).

+### Egocentric approach

+Because the cells can report their neighbors location we can take an approach where every cell's state is based on it's perspective of it's neighbors.
+In simpler terms, we can simply ask a cell and its imediate neighbors to tell us the sum of living cells in the field surrounding a location.

-### The games grid is a Torroidal Graph
+### The "universe" of Life is an infinite grid of cells.

-## A Little Bit of History

-<p>Life is a facinating cellular automaton created in 1970 by the mathematician John Horton Conway.
-In an interview with the YouTube channel</p>
+Because we have to represent the grid with a fixed size in code we have to treat the grid as torroidal.
+To do so we simply wrap around the grid if the cell is on the border.